 What are your payment plan options?

 Effective summer 2013, new students must pay for all courses in full.
-For almost all courses, we offer returning students the opportunity to pay in either one, two, or three installments.
-In Payment Plan 1, students pay half up front and half in week five.
-In Payment Plan 2, students pay a third up front, a third in week two, and a third in week five.
-All of the plans include a $100 non-refundable enrollment fee for courses (it’s a $50 fee for seminars).
-The deadlines and amounts for Payment Plans 1 and 2 are emailed to students upon enrollment (but usually will occur in week five or weeks two and five after the initial deposit).
+For courses that cost $300 or more, we offer returning students the opportunity to pay in up to three installments depending on the course fee.
+You can find details on the installment plans at the bottom of our Enroll page.
+The deadlines for payment plans are emailed to students upon enrollment (but usually will occur in week five or weeks two and five after the initial deposit).
 Please note: We offer payment plans to returning students as a courtesy to say thank you for choosing WWLA again.
 However, if a student does not make a payment by the stated deadline (see info packet) and ignores our first reminder, s/he will be required to pay in full to enroll for future classes.
 If you are not a returning student, we can sometimes hold a place for you in the class until it fills so you have some extra time to pay.